Lightning-AI/pytorch-lightning/.github/CONTRIBUTING.md

 ## Contribution Types

-We are always looking for help implementing new features or fixing bugs.
+We are always looking for help to implement new features or fixing bugs.

 A lot of good work has already been done in project mechanics (requirements.txt, setup.py, pep8, badges, ci, etc...) so we're in a good state there thanks to all the early contributors (even pre-beta release)!

 ### Bug Fixes:

-1. If you find a bug please submit a github issue.
+1. If you find a bug please submit a GitHub issue.

    - Make sure the title explains the issue.
    - Describe your setup, what you are trying to do, expected vs. actual behaviour.
 Please add configs and code samples.